Graveyard Carz: Production

 Currently, a 13-episode season takes about 100 days of continuous shooting.
 Earlier seasons took more than a year, as the original crew would only work Saturdays on Mopar builds.
-True to the show's premise, the current cast are actual automotive technicians, and the film crew plans series shoots around the elements of key car builds.
+True to the show's premise, the current cast is actual automotive technicians, and the film crew plans series shoots around the elements of key car builds.

 Once a car is completed, if its owners are willing, a shoot is planned to see the car "revealed" to them.
 The film crew takes extra care to make the "reveal" as true to life as possible.

-Due to the nature of how quickly the show must be produced, and how long it actually takes to build a car, the episodes are edited parallel with the filming.
+Due to how quickly the show must be produced, and how long it actually takes to build a car, the episodes are edited parallel with the filming.
 Therefore, each episode doesn't have a typical car show reveal, but instead, emphasis is placed on the smaller yet significant sub-assembly builds needed on a car.

 Comedic storylines are often shot separately, away from the actual car work being done.
 Therefore, every effort is made to place them in episodes as close to when they occurred in real time in order to avoid continuity issues.
 Despite popular belief, most comedic storylines are claimed to be 100% true, depicting events that have happened in the shop.
 The cast is encouraged to let the film crew in on any pranks to best capture real reactions.